eclipse-iofog/iofog.org/content/docs/1.2.0/tools/how-to-helm.md

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt="">Custom Resource Definitions in Helm</h3>
-  <p>Helm's support for Custom Resource Definition (CRD) is a bit reckless.
+  <p>Managing CRDs with Helm requires a bit of work.
 Upon installation of Helm release, the CRDs will be disowned by the release and orphaned.
 Deleting the release will not get rid of the CRDs.
 This makes sense, since the definitions are scoped for the whole cluster.</p>
 </aside>

 ## Run Tests

-We can run simple test suite on our newly deployed ioFog stack using helm:
+We can run a simple test suite on our newly deployed ioFog stack using helm:

 ```bash
 helm test iofog